BollinsureLife Insurance

 Life insurance explained clearly

-California law requires a minimum 10-day free look period for most life insurance policies — and 30 days for policyholders age 60 and older.
+California law requires a minimum 10-day free look period for most life insurance — and 30 days for policyholders age 60 and older.
 During this period you can cancel for any reason and receive a full refund of premiums paid.

 Life Insurance Checklist